shaharoded/Trump-Tweets-Text-Classification/README.md

 ## Introduction

 The goal of this project is to classify tweets as either written by Donald Trump or not.
-We used a variety of machine learning and deep learning models, including logistic regression, SVM, XGBoost, and DistilBERT, to achieve this task.
+I used a variety of machine learning and deep learning models, including logistic regression, SVM, XGBoost, and DistilBERT, to achieve this task.

 ## Dataset